 9.)
 Tissue paper, ribbon, and other things to beautify your Poshmark packages

 You won’t be using this stuff in every package – but you’ll probably want it for most of them!
 Posh supports women’s, men’s, kids, and babies items, but the overwhelming majority of items on Poshmark are women’s and Poshmark shoppers are used to receiving thoughtfully packaged gift-like packages.
+You can get packs of tissue paper for $1 each from the dollar store!
+Small decorative items can be bought to spruce up your packaging – ribbon, twine, and craft paper, for example.

 Okay, so say you have an extremely low budget.